 Data regarding work-related violence points to a high prevalence in rail.
 An RSSB report has identified that 94.1% of front line staff experienced workplace abuse, with 25.6% experiencing physical assaults (RSSB, 2018).
-The most recent RMT Violence Against Railway Staff Survey revealed that 70% of its rail sector members had experienced workplace violence in the last 12 months, of whom 30% had experienced more than 10 incidents.
+The most recent RMT Violence Against Railway Staff Survey revealed that 72% of its rail sector members had experienced workplace violence in the last 12 months.

 The last three years have seen the rail industry collaborate to develop initiatives that bring it closer to understanding work-related violence (WRV) and trauma in rail.